 Seeing this his army lost the motivation and retreated to the fort of Brahmanabad under prince Jaisiah.
 The wife of Raja Dahir i.e Rani Bai and Ladi along with Jaisiah decided to make a last stand against the Arabs.

 The Arabs then marched against the fort of Raor which was under Rai Bai.
 She decided to fight till her last breath and when all hopes were gone Rani Bai along with other ladies committed Jauhar with other ladies to save themselves from being polluted by the mlecchas.

-After this, the Arabs laid the siege on the Brahmanbad fort which was guarded by a handful of a remaining soldiers of Sindh under prince Jaisiah.
+After this, the Arabs laid the siege on the Brahmanbad fort which was guarded by a handful of remaining soldiers of Sindh under prince Jaisiah.

 This handful of soldiers resisted the siege for almost 6 months.
 The Arabs were completely harassed and now they decided to use the move of deception.
 The commander of Jaisiah’s army i.e. Wazir Sisakar sided with the Arabs and due to this betrayal, the defeat of Sindhis became inevitable.
 The Arabs captured the fort of Brahmanabad in the year 713 CE.
-The Arabs took 76 years and a series of deception to capture the small kingdom of Sindh.
+The Arabs took 76 years and a series of deceptions to capture the small kingdom of Sindh.